 Homeward Legal will never charge any additional fees.
 Your Aylesbury conveyancing quote is a single, accurate price and what you see is what you get from us.

-Try our online quote calculator, or call our team of conveyancing experts on 0800 038 6699 to obtain your fixed-fee quote backed up with our ‘No Move, No Fee’ guarantee.Q.
+Try our online quote calculator, or call our team of conveyancing experts on 0800 038 6699 to obtain your fixed-fee quote backed up with our ‘No Completion, No Fee’ guarantee.Q.

 Stamp duty avoidance or reduction schemes are very risky and uneconomic.
 Homeward Legal therefore strongly advises that you don’t get involved with any of them.
 If the scheme fails, you could be liable for a financial penalty of up to 100% of the stamp duty, plus the amount of the outstanding duty, which could run into thousands of pounds.
 The government occasionally runs legitimate schemes to assist home-buyers (such as relief for first-time purchasers).
 Your solicitor will be able to tell you if any such schemes are in operation, and, if so, whether you are eligible.Q.